New Jersey DWI Penalties & Consequences

 - Base restriction

-- In limited cases, discharge or rejection of right to re-enlist
+- In limited cases, discharge or rejection of the right to re-enlist

 Contact A DWI & DUI Defense Lawyer in New Jersey

-As you have seen, the consequences of a DWI conviction in New Jersey are overwhelming.
-But, if you think a charge is a lost cause, you’re wrong.
+The consequences of a DWI conviction in New Jersey can be overwhelming.
 There are many ways to beat a DWI, and hiring an experienced attorney for your defense is the essential first step.

-Contact the lawyers at Levow DWI Law today for a free consultation.
+Contact the lawyers at Levow DWI Law, P.C. today for a free consultation.
 Our expert defense team will review your case at no charge, and offer valuable insights on the best options going forward.
-Click here to learn more about our unique qualifications, or call 1-877-735-2288 and speak with us now.
+Click here to learn more about our unique qualifications, or call 1-877-789-5652 to speak with us now.